-A: Our motto is less is more- we opt to only have a few guests at a time that have been pre-qualifed to stay at our camp, and because we have fewer guests, our staff is able to spend a lot more time with each guest that is sure to send our canine guests home stress free and with a happy tail!
+A: Our motto is less is more- we opt to only have a few guests at a time that have been pre-qualifed to stay at our camp, and because we have fewer guests, our staff is able to spend a lot more time with each guest that is sure to send our canine guests home less stressed and with a happy tail!